VapiAI/server-example-serverless-vercel/api/webhook/README.md

 ### Function Calling

 - Event: function-call
-- Description: Triggered when an assistant determines a function needs to be called based on the systemPrompt.
+- Description: Triggered when an assistant determines a function needs to be called based on the systemPrompt in messages.
 - Use Case: Use this event to perform actions like sending emails or fetching data.
 - Example Implementation: See `.functionCall.ts` for handling function calls.